ch55secake/whisper/README.md

 ## Developing locally

-> [!IMPORTANT] In order for the below-mentioned `wbuild` script, you need to have `fswatch` installed.
+> Note: In order for the below-mentioned `wbuild` script, you need to have `fswatch` installed.
 You can get this by running:
 > `brew install fswatch`.
 If on Linux, you can replace the `fswatch` part of the script with, `inotifywait -e attrib $(find . -name '*.go')`,
 > although this is not something that I tested myself.
 So it's not guaranteed to work.